 In this section, we summarize the congestion control mechanisms of two versions of TCP; TCP Reno and Vegas.
-For detailed explanation, refer to [10] for TCP Reno and [5, 6] for TCP Vegas.
+For detailed explanation, refer to [8] for TCP Reno and [4] for TCP Vegas.
 An essence of the congestion avoidance mechanism of TCP is to dynamically control the window size according to the congestion level of the network.
-In what follows, we denote the current window size of the sender host at time t as cwnd(t).
+Here, we denote the current window size of the sender host at time t as cwnd(t).